dlaub3/blog/programming/async-vs-concurrency.md

 >
 > [Webster's Dictionary](https://www.merriam-webster.com/dictionary/sequential)

 Code is read and executed in sequence, from the top of the file to the bottom.
 That does not mean that one line of code must finish execution before the next line of code can be read.
 But it does imply an order of operations.
-Obviously this code will produce the numbers 1 to 4 in order.
+Obviously this code will produce the numbers 1 through 4 in order.

 ```js
 console.log(1);